England national rugby union team

 England players traditionally wear a white shirt with a rose embroidered on the chest, white shorts, and navy blue socks with a white trim.
 England's home ground is Twickenham Stadium where they first played in 1910.
-The team is administered by the Rugby Football Union (RFU).
-Four former players have been inducted into the International Rugby Hall of Fame; one of these is also a member of the IRB Hall of Fame.
-Seven other former players are members of the IRB Hall – four solely for their accomplishments as players, two solely for their achievements in other roles in the sport, and one for achievements both as a player and administrator.
+The team is administered by the RFU.
+Five former players have been inducted into the International Rugby Hall of Fame.
+One of them is also a member of the IRB Hall of Fame.
+Seven other former players are members of the IRB Hall of Fame, four solely for their accomplishments as players, two solely for their achievements in other roles in the sport, and one for achievements both as a player and administrator.
+They have been branched in many different squads since the start of England Rugby, such as junior teams and women's teams.